Does menopause effect eyesight?

 Regular cardio exercise can benefit your vision in a few ways.
 The increased blood flow from any aerobic exercise not only improves the blood flow to your heart, but it improves the blood flow to the optic nerve.
 This reduces the risk of glaucoma and cataracts.

-In general, the benefits of exercise can help to prevent health issues such as diabetes and high blood pressure, both of which have a direct effect on eye health.
+In general, the benefits of exercise can help to prevent health issues such as diabetes and high blood pressure, Both of these conditions have a direct effect on eye health.

 Warm Compresses for Dry Eyes